 In addition to Branson, there are a variety of other Missouri attractions that love to welcome veterans.

-The newly-opened Wonders of Wildlife in Springfield shows its appreciation year-round, with a 10 percent discount for active-duty military and veterans and their children (ages 4-11).
+The fabulous Wonders of Wildlife National Museum & Aquarium in Springfield shows their appreciation year-round, with a 10 percent discount for active-duty military and veterans and their dependents.

 Enjoy a winter escape to Hidden Valley in Wildwood for a little snow skiing, snowboarding and tubing.
-Veterans and retired military receive a 50 percent discount; active duty military receive $5 off lift tickets and $5 off rental equipment.
+Veterans and retired military receive a 50 percent discount with a valid retired ID or copy of their DD214; active duty military receive $15 lift tickets and $15 rental.
 They're open December through mid-March.